Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Acknowledgments

 \section{Acknowledgments}

-We would like to thank the anonymous reviewers of the paper and members of the HPCC Lab at UL Lafayette who brainstormed with us on this paper.
-This research is supported by the National Science Foundation under award\# CNS-2047144.
+We would like to thank the anonymous reviewers of the paper, and members of the HPCC Lab, particularly Davood G. Samani and Pawissanutt Lertpongrujikorn, who brainstormed with us on this paper.
+This research is supported by the National Science Foundation (NSF) under awards\# CNS-2047144 and CNS-2007209.